-- Assign serving dishes with silverware, and set table where all the dishes will be placed if you do a buffet style
+- Assign serving dishes with silverware, and set a table where all the dishes will be placed if you do a buffet-style

-- Set up all champagne glassware and small appetizers plates on an easy accessible table, or on a counter away from the kitchen work space (and no sampling — there will be plenty of time for that later!)
+- Set up all champagne glassware and small appetizers plates on an easily accessible table, or on a counter away from the kitchen workspace (and no sampling — there will be plenty of time for that later!)